 What is the difference with a KEYPLAN created on the name of a child?

 A KEYPLAN with a third-party beneficiary is a KEYPLAN that you create for a specific beneficiary.
 You manage the KEYPLAN yourself and retain control.
 You decide when the beneficiary will benefit from the KEYPLAN.
 You can adapt the parameters of the KEYPLAN as you wish, until 4 weeks before the transfer date.
 The beneficiary isn't aware that a KEYPLAN has been created for him/her until you inform him/her.
-If you want to open a KEYPLAN on the name of your child, the account must be opened in the name of the child by the legal representative (the parents).
+If you want to open a KEYPLAN in the name of your child, the account must be opened by the legal representative (the parents).
 Upon turning 18, the child can take control of the KEYPLAN.

 Can I change the parameters of a KEYPLAN with a third-party beneficiary?